nxbt/dungeon-game/README.md

 * Pathfinding crashes if no path is found
 * handhelds lagging 1 frame behind
 * pathfinding for ranged enemies seems to be kill
-* extra catch up frames when loading new floor